TABConf/6.tabconf.com/hackathon.md

 _We can't wait to see you there!_ 🚀

-## Categories 🏆
+## Categories and Prize Pool 🏆

-- 🥇 Best Hack Overall
+- 🥇 Best Hack Overall: $1500
-- 💎 Best Value4Value Product or App
+- 💎 Best Value4Value Product or App: $250
-- 🔒 Best Taproot Hack
+- 🔒 Best Hardware Hack: $250

 ## Key Facts About The TABConf Hackathon 📊